 The information and recommendations contained herein are based upon data believed to be up to-date and correct.
 However, no guarantee or warranty of any kind, express or implied, is made with respect to the information contained herein.
-We accept no responsibility and disclaim all liability for any harmful effects that may be caused by purchase, resale, use or exposure to our silica.
-Customers and users of silica must comply with all applicable health and safety laws, regulations, and orders.
-In particular, they are under an obligation to carry out a risk assessment for the particular work places and to take adequate risk management measures in accordance with the national implementation legislation of EU Directives 89/391 and 98/24.
+We accept no responsibility and disclaim all liability for any harmful effects that may be caused by purchase, resale, use or exposure to our material.
+Customers and users of this material must comply with all applicable health and safety laws, regulations, and orders, including OSHA Hazardous Communication Standard.